-Byword pe
+Byword review

 To be fair, I’m probably not a good person to listen to when it comes to Markdown app recommendations.
 I tend to try everything, and I always enjoy the chance to support anyone who develops Markdown tools.